Natural-language user interface

 Natural-language user interface (LUI or NLUI) is a type of computer human interface where linguistic phenomena such as verbs, phrases and clauses act as UI controls for creating, selecting and modifying data in software applications.
+Chatbots are a common implementation of natural-language interfaces, enabling users to interact with software through conversational text or speech.

 In interface design, natural-language interfaces are sought after for their speed and ease of use, but most suffer the challenges to understanding wide varieties of ambiguous input.

 Natural-language interfaces are an active area of study in the field of natural-language processing and computational linguistics.
 An intuitive general natural-language interface is one of the active goals of the Semantic Web.

 Text interfaces are "natural" to varying degrees.
 Many formal (un-natural) programming languages incorporate idioms of natural human language.
 Likewise, a traditional keyword search engine could be described as a "shallow" natural-language user interface.

 Overview

 A natural-language search engine would in theory find targeted answers to user questions (as opposed to keyword search).
 For example, when confronted with a question of the form 'which U.S. state has the highest income tax?', conventional search engines ignore the question and instead search on the keywords 'state', 'income' and 'tax'.
 Natural-language search, on the other hand, attempts to use natural-language processing to understand the nature of the question and then to search and return a subset of the web that contains the answer to the question.
 If it works, results would have a higher relevance than results from a keyword search engine, due to the question being included.